Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Experimental Results

 \section{Experimental Results}

 In this section, we evaluate the performance of our proposed methods on \emph{synthetic} and \emph{real} data.
-The experiments are performed on a laptop computer with the Intel Core-i7 8565U CPU and 16 GB of memory.
-For the stopping criterion, we use relative error delta which is the amount of difference in the relative error in two consecutive iterations, i.e., $|relErr_k - relErr_{k-1}|<\epsilon$, where $relErr_k$ is the relative error $\| \hat{\mathcal{X}} - \mathcal{X}\| / \| \mathcal{X} \|$ at the $k$th iteration.
+We implemented the proposed methods in Matlab\footnote{Implementation of RPCD and RPCD+ can be found via \url{https://github.com/utvisionlab/rpcd}} R2023a and also used available Matlab implementations of other methods for comparison.
+The experiments were performed on a laptop computer with an Intel Core-i7 12700H CPU and 32 GB of memory.
+We used Matlab's default setting regarding the use of CPU cores usage.
+The stepsize for RPCD and RPCD+ is set to one.
+For the tables, $\epsilon$ is put to $0.001$ and for the figures, it is set to $10^{-5}$.
 For the RPCD+ algorithm, we choose $\epsilon^\prime=\epsilon/10$.

-The stepsize for RPCD and RPCD+ is set to one.
-For the tables, $\epsilon$ is put to $0.001$ in a sense that if the algorithm is unable to reduce the relative error one tenth of a percent in the current iteration, it would stop the process.
-For the figures, $\epsilon$ is set to $10^{-5}$.
+To establish a fair and objective evaluation of our approach relative to others, we employed a uniform stopping criterion across all algorithms, based on a measure of relative error delta.
+This metric quantifies the degree to which an algorithm can reduce relative error, ensuring that any observed differences in performance are not due to variations in stopping criteria.

-For an accurate comparison, the stopping criterion of other algorithms are also set to the relative error delta.
-The reported time for each method is the actual time that the method spends on the computations which leads to the update of the parameters, and the time for calculating the relative error or other computations are not take into the account.
+The reported time for each method is the actual time that the method spends on the computations which leads to the update of the parameters, and the time for calculating the relative error or other computations are not taken into account.
 For the RPCD+ algorithm, we also take into the count the time needed to evaluate the relative error in the inner loop.
-For implementing RPCD, we use the Tensor Toolbox \cite{koldatoolbox} and for the retraction we use the \texttt{qr\_unique} function in the MANOPT toolbox \cite{manopt}.
+For HOOI and ST-HOSVD implementations, we use \texttt{tucker\_als} and \texttt{hosvd} from the Tensor Toolbox \cite{koldatoolbox}\footnote{The latest release can be found here \url{https://gitlab.com/tensors/tensor_toolbox/-/releases}}, respectively.